honeyleeochia-bit/final-project-elec3/README.md

 ### Authentication
 - No authentication required for public endpoint
-- API key (if used) stored safely in `config.js` and not committed to GitHub
+- API key stored safely in `config.js` and not committed to GitHub

 ### Technologies Used
 - HTML